relaxdiego/relaxdiego.github.com/_posts/2018-08-16-keeping-continuous-integration-continuous.md

 {%highlight groovy linenos%}
 stage ('Automated Acceptance Tests'){
     steps {
+        lock(resource: "ProjectX-AAT", inversePrecedence: true) {
             milestone 100
-        lock(resource: "ProjectX-AAT", inversePrecedence: true) {
-            milestone 200
             // Steps here
         }
     }
 }
 {%endhighlight%}

-In lines 3 and 5 we inserted the milestone keyword with an increasing number the further down you go.
-What those lines tell jenkins is that if there are any older builds that haven't passed this milestone, cancel them.
+In lines 3 and 5 we inserted the milestone keyword with some arbitrary numeric value as an argument.
+What that line tell Jenkins is that if there are any older builds that haven't passed this milestone, cancel them.
 Let's do a walkthrough to clarify:

-1. Build 1 occuppies the AAT stage and runs for 10 minutes
+1. On minute 1, Build 1 occuppies the AAT stage.
+It will run for 10 minutes.
-2. On minute 2, Build 2 enters the AAT stage.
-The milestone 100 line has no effect since all older builds have already passed that milestone.
-   It waits to acquire the lock for "ProjectX-AAT"
+2. On minute 2, Build 2 enters the AAT stage and waits to acquire the lock for "ProjectX-AAT"
 3. On minute 5, Build 3 enters the AAT stage.
-Likewise, milestone 100
-   has no effect since all older builds have passed that milestone.
 It also waits to acquire the lock for "ProjectX-AAT"
-4. On minute 8, Build 4 enters the AAT stage. milestone 100 has no effect.
+4. On minute 8, Build 4 enters the AAT stage.
 It waits to acquire the lock for "ProjectX-AAT"
 5. Build 1 is done with the AAT stage and moves one
 6. The lock for "ProjectX-AAT" is given to Build 4 since it was the last to request it.
-The milestone 200 line cancels Builds 2 and 3 since they have not passed that milestone yet.
+The milestone 100 line cancels Builds 2 and 3 since they have not passed that milestone yet.

 ## Voila!
 Nothin' To It.